DRossyCPNV/LifeProManager/Readme.md

 - 📤 Export tasks to a clean, date‑sorted HTML page
 - 🎂 Birthday calendar listing all names and the age they’ll reach this year
 - 🪟 Responsive main window with a sliding right panel and persistent user‑defined width
-- 🌐 Fully localized in English, French and Spanish (the MonthCalendar control follows the OS culture settings, as per WinForms design).
+- 🌐 Fully localized in English, French and Spanish — with a rare instant‑language switching feature in WinForms

+(the MonthCalendar control follows the OS culture settings, as per WinForms design).

 ### How to Run
 - Clone this repository with Git